GIFTED EDUCATION GUIDELINES

 from the provision of logical activities involving equations to solve a real-world

 problem.
-Jane would also benefit from activities that develop verbal/linguistic
+Jane has benefited from activities that develop verbal/linguistic skills

 Given the Learning Skills/Behavior Rubric, Jane scored in the Developing range overall.
 Her weakest area was “Gathering Data” – “uses all available sensory pathways to learn and transfers the information to improve overall learning; can distinguish fact from fiction.”
 Another area in which she showed limited skills was “Thinking Flexibly” – “considers new information and demonstrates ability to change direction or use different strategies when needed.”
 In addition, limited skills were demonstrated in “Persisting” – “sustains problem solving process over time” and “Questioning and Posing Problems” – “probes deeper into an issue or problem and sees alternate points of view.”